HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/README.md

 On the other hand, if the data variance along the first principal component occurs evenly in both classes, the PCA is not useful for classification.
 ![intra_class_variance](images/intra_class_variance.png)

+### When to use PCA?
+Before or After Train-Test Split?

+Here there is a blog to discuss the time to use PCA [[Divyesh Aegis]][When to use PCA before or after a train-test split?].

 ## Autoencoder